Wholesale ChannelOperator playbook

 Faire is a useful procurement channel for any specialty retailer whose supplier mix includes independent brands listed on the marketplace.
 The new Lightspeed integration — completing the set with Shopify, Square, and Clover — makes discovery-to-order workflow cleaner for those suppliers.
 Worth using for what it does.

-But Faire is not a procurement loop.
-It does not parse supplier replies.
-It does not run statistical replenishment across your whole catalog.
-It does not reconcile receiving against order state.
-It does not push bills to accounting.
-It does not forecast capital across your full supplier roster.
+But Faire is not a full procurement loop.
+It is not primarily designed to parse supplier replies across every supplier channel, run statistical replenishment across the whole catalog, reconcile receiving against the current order state, or forecast capital across the full supplier roster.

 Those workloads do not disappear when you start ordering through Faire.
 They move to wherever you are currently handling them — an inbox, a spreadsheet, or the owner's working memory.